...And the Beast from the Sea: Critical reviews

 Emma Dibdin of Digital Spy wrote, "In his eagerness to be steered and corrupted, Francis is the student Hannibal wished Will could have been, but has he really given up on corrupting Will?
 Maybe Hannibal sent Dolarhyde after Will's family banking on the idea that having lost them, Will would finally succumb to his own darkness, and complete the transformation he started all those years ago."
 Adam Lehrer of Forbes wrote, "At the mid-way point of the season, when the plot jumped ahead three years and The Red Dragon plot line initiated, Hannibal's role as the primary antagonist wasn't removed but altered.
 He is still the Master of Puppets and pulling all of the strings, but just because he is evil doesn't mean he is wrong.
 Hannibal believes people should act on their wills and be true to themselves, and that is exactly what he brings out of his former friend and his new pupil."
-Britt Hayes of ScreenCrush wrote, "A horrible line may have been crossed into Will’s persona life, but even he admits — openly — that he cannot go home.
-It’s not just the need to capture the Red Dragon; it’s Will’s obsession with the work and his attraction to men like Hannibal.
-He’s just drawn to the worst kinds of men."
+Britt Hayes of ScreenCrush wrote, "A horrible line may have been crossed into Will's personal life, but even he admits — openly — that he cannot go home.
+It's not just the need to capture the Red Dragon; it's Will's obsession with the work and his attraction to men like Hannibal.
+He's just drawn to the worst kinds of men."